Skip to main content

 Manage app users

-If authentication is enabled and you choose to use email as the login option, user access management to app can be done through Control panel.
+If authentication is enabled and you choose to use email as the login option, user access management to app can be done through Control Panel.

 To manage the users of your app:

-1. Login Control panel as app admin
+1. Login Control Panel as app admin

 2. Go to the Analytical Platform control panel.